Sustainability

 • Insurance: underwriting restrictions on the coal and oil sands industries, green/sustainable products in both Property & Casualty and Life & Savings ranges, promotion of new insurance solutions designed for developing countries (typically parametric insurance).
 As a signatory of the UN Principles for Sustainable Insurance, AXA is committed to work together with our clients and business partners to raise awareness of environmental, social and governance issues, manage risk and develop solutions., as mentioned in the Principle n°2.
 When relevant, AXA will discuss about Climate or ESG material issues with some of its Corporate clients, and on a more long term and systematic approach, AXA has also initiated this conversation with some of its brokers, either on a one to one format or in the context of the UN Principles for Sustainable Insurance initiatives and forums.
 See latest Climate Risk Report below for further details.

-• Operations: direct environmental footprint targets covering energy & carbon emissions, water and paper (see Environmental Footprint Management).
+• Operations: direct environmental footprint targets covering energy & carbon emissions, water and paper (see Environmental footprint management) .

 • Thought leadership, NGO partnerships, academic research (AXA Research Fund), public / private partnerships to foster prevention.
 See latest Climate Risk report for details.